MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Point Loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Point load is a force applied on a single infinitesmal point of the grillage model.
+Point load is a force applied on a single infinitesimal point of the grillage model.
 Point loads are used represent a large range of loads, such as truck axle, or superimposed dead load on a deck.

 Point load takes only a single `LoadPoint` tuple. `p` in the tuple should have units of force (eg. N, kN, kips, etc)